 Door latches, knobs, drawer pulls and hinges were searched out that complement the original ornate hardware.
 The sink was relocated to a better position beneath a new double window that lets more light flow into the space.
 The bold tile floor takes its inspiration from the original tile hearth as well as the stained glass windows.

-Historic preservation is an area of expertise for Silent Rivers.
+Historic preservation is a beloved area of expertise for Silent Rivers.
 We would love to talk to you about your upcoming project!
-Contact us to schedule a consultation »